mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 In MsPASS we adopt these rules to keep delete operations under control.

-* **Delete Rule 1**:  Normalization collection documents should never be deleted during a processing run.
+* **Delete Rule 1**:  Normalization collection documents should never be delete any document during a processing run.
 Creation of these collections should always be treated as a preprocessing step.
 * **Delete Rule 2**:  Any deletions of documents in normalization collections should be done through one of the MongoDB APIs.
 If such housecleaning is